Adirelle/CentralizedClimateControl/README.md

 Build networks of pulsed air pipes and machines to keep your colonists cool.

-This a sequel to [ColdToad's mod](https://steamcommunity.com/sharedfiles/filedetails/?id=973091113)
+This a sequel to [ColdToad's mod](https://steamcommunity.com/sharedfiles/filedetails/?id=973091113).

 ## Air networks

 An air network consists of several dedicated buildings linked together by air pipes.

-Air throughput in a given network is limited by both its intake and exhaust capacity.
+Air throughput in a given network is limited by both its intake and exhaust capacities.
 Ideally you want both to be equal to avoid underusing your intake fans or underventilating your rooms.

 ### Air pipes

 They carry the air between the different buildings of the network.
-They are several seperate smaller pipes packed into one conduit to keep different air flows from mixing with each other.
-This way you can place your building wherever you want.
-Air flows are always split evenly between available buildings.
+One pipe actually host smaller inner pipes to keep different air flows from mixing with each other.
+This way you can place your buildings wherever you want.

 Air pipes are colored.
 There are three colors: red, blue and cyan.
-Air pipe of a given color will not connect to pipes of the other colors.
-This allows to build up to three seperate networks in tight spaces without any fuss.
+Air pipes of a given color do not connect with pipes of other colors.
+This allows to build up to three separate networks in tight spaces without fuss.

 Covered variants of air pipes also exist, so you can cool your nice looking rooms without ruining their beauty.

-By default, buildings connect to the first available air pipe but you can restrict them to connect only to pipes of a given color.
+By default, buildings connect to any air pipe but you can restrict them to connect only to pipes of a given color.

 ### Intake fans